Rational points on K3 surfaces of degree 2: Introduction

 \section{Introduction}

 A K3 surface over an algebraically closed field contains a rational (possibly singular) curve \cite[Appendix]{mm}.
 Therefore a K3 surface over a number field $K$ has infinitely many rational points over a finite field extension of $K$ over which the rational curve is defined and has a rational point.
 For a K3 surface $X$ of degree 2, i.e. a double cover of $\PP^2$ branched along a smooth sextic curve, we find a bound (independent of $X$ and $K$) for the degree of an extension $L$ of $K$ such that $X$ has infinitely many $L$-rational points.
+It remains open whether the bound is sharp or not.

 \begin{theorem} Let $X$ be a K3 surface of degree 2 over a number field $K$.
 Then there is a field extension $L/K$ with $[L:K]\leq 12$ such that $X(L)$ is infinite. \end{theorem}